Calcium and Vitamin D: the backbones of bone health

 There are many studies supporting the importance of adequate daily calcium intake to support bone health.
 In a 1997 study, 318 volunteers over the age of 65 participated in a double-blind, placebo-controlled study.
 This three-year study found that the group receiving calcium and vitamin D maintained healthy bones.

 Though proper intake of calcium is essential, its dosage does have an Upper Limit (UL).
 Going past this limit can cause discomfort such as constipation or complications including kidney stones.
 For adults ages 19 to 50 years old, the UL for calcium intake is 2,500 mg, and for those 51 and over, the UL is 2,000 mg.

 Dr. Jeffrey Gladd, an integrative physician, says, “Remember that when you read about calcium totals it almost always refers to food sources plus supplementation.
 Spend some time with a food/calcium amount list and estimate your average daily calcium intake from foods in order to better dial in your ideal supplement dosage.”

 2. Vitamin D: Calcium’s trusted companion

-A 2010 study showed that vitamin D supplementation alone does not significantly decrease fracture rates.
-But, the combination of vitamin D and calcium did effectively reduce fracture rates.
-These findings further support the combination of the two.
+A 2010 study showed that the combination of vitamin D and calcium did effectively support bone health.